 The LSAT, or the Law School Admission Test, is a required exam for those who are aspiring lawyers and are entering law school.
 This exam tests law school candidates on their critical reading and analytical thinking skills; skills that are crucial to being successful in law school.

-You probably know that having a good LSAT exam score in an important part of getting into the law school of your choice, and because getting in law school is very competitive, you want to make sure that you have a good LSAT score.
+You probably know that having a good LSAT exam score in an important part of getting into the law school of your choice, so it’s important to understand how the LSAT is scored.

 How is the LSAT Scored?

 There are three sections on the LSAT exam:

 • Reading Comprehension: Tests your understanding of a passage that is 3 to 5 paragraphs long

 • Logical Reasoning: Tests how well you understand logical errors

 • Analytical Reasoning: Tests your ability to solve logic games